JeffofBread/dwm-libconfig/README.md

 - [ ] Complete documentation.
 I have about 50% of it already elsewhere, it just needs to be completed and adapted to this version of the parser
 - [x] Fix the very clumsy logging. `print_log()` is just a placeholder macro to bridge the gap between my fully fledged logger and dwm's original source.
 It needs a little more polish.
 - [x] If I can, I want to remove the need for most functions called by a bind to be made a non-const `Arg`.
 If I can solve this, it will reduce the codebase impact of the patch and reduce conflicts with other patches a little.
-- [ ] Reduce codebase impact as much as possible to improve patch compatability
+- [x] Reduce codebase impact as much as possible to improve patch compatability
+- [ ] Add an extra diff(s) to support patches like [restartsig](https://dwm.suckless.org/patches/restartsig/) out of the box

 ## Reaching Out
 I am more than happy to help you out if you are having issues or just want to ask some questions about the patch.
 The best way is to reach